 User Interface is actually a finalized interactive field in which the user interacts with the product.
 It includes all the tools of increasing usability and satisfying target users’ needs and wishes.
 All the features of visual perception as well sound and tactile feelings influencing the product use and interaction with is should be analyzed and optimized here to the purpose of the app or a website is designed.
 For example, such aspects as color palette, types and fonts, shapes and forms, illustration and animation and so on and so forth are able to affect the performance of the final product greatly in both positive and negative way.

-After the UX part is tested by prototype, agreed upon and the concept of layout, transitions and features are accepted, the designer starts the UI design part.
+After the UX part is tested by a prototype, agreed upon and the concept of layout, transitions, and features are accepted, the designer starts the UI design part.
 This is the time when a newborn heart and brain of your product is clothed with its skin and bones.
 Here the product gets its real color scheme, forms and features of the layout details, styles, animated elements and so on.

 All the UI solutions directly influence the positive or negative user experience, so the processes of UX wireframing and UI design should mutually support each other and follow the same strategy otherwise the efficient solutions of one stage will not work on the other.